Find Out About License Plates

 Before you can renew your license plate in certain states, your vehicle must first pass an emissions inspection.
 You will not be able to renew your license plates until you have completed this inspection, where applicable.
 Be prepared to pay a fee to have the inspection completed.
 If your car is older than a certain age, your state laws may consider it exempt from the emissions inspection, and you will not need to complete this step in order to renew your DMV license plates.

-Custom License Plates for Seniors
+Learn About Custom License Plates for Seniors

 Every state offers custom DMV license plates for you to choose from, instead of the traditional state ones.
 State license plates feature the name of the state your vehicle is registered in, as well as a symbol that represents the state, such as oranges for Florida or peaches for Georgia, and the state’s motto.
 Your state will offer other types of license plates, as well.
 These may include military license plates, veteran license plates, specialty DMV license plates, personalized license plates, and/or college and university new registration license plates.
 Each of these license plate options will incur a fee that may be different than a standard state license plate fee.